 Due to the capital increase completed in December 2005 which involved the granting of subscription rights to stockholders the exercise prices under the 1998 plan and, for the past, the conversion prices of the 2003 plan will be reduced in line with the provisions of both stock option plans.
-The amount of reduction corresponds to an amount calculated on the basis of the average price of the stockholders'

-subscription right during their entire trading period on the Frankfurt Stock Exchange - rounded to the nearest full €0,05.
-For ordinary shares, this means a reduction of the exercise or conversion price of € 1.90 per share and for preference shares € 2.05 per share.
+The amount of reduction corresponds to an amount calculated on the basis of the average price of the stockholders' subscription right during their entire trading period on the Frankfurt Stock Exchange - rounded to the nearest full $\notin$ 0,05.
+For ordinary shares, this means a reduction of the exercise or conversion price of $\notin$ 1.90 and one of $\notin$ 2.05 for preference shares.